 51. Dick Cheney, Vice President of the United States - 2007

-52. Guillaume Soro, Premier of Ivory Coast - 2007
+52. Guillaume Soro, Prime Minister of Côte d'Ivoire - 2007

 53. Abdul Gayoom, President Maldives - 2008 (attacker subdued using empty hands)

-54. Jose Ramos Horta, President of East Timor - 2008
+54. José Ramos Horta, President of East Timor - 2008

-55. Queen Beatrix, Queen of Netherlands - 2009
+Queen Beatrix, Queen of the Netherlands - 2009

-56. Yunus- Bek Yevkurov, Leader of Ingushetia - 2009
+56. Yunus-Bek Yevkurov, Leader of Ingushetia - 2009

-57. Stephen Timms, British Labor MP - 2010
+57. Stephen Timms, British Labour MP - 2010

 58. Ali Abdulah Saleh, President of Yemen - 2011

-59. Apha CondƩ, President of Guinea, (firearms were decisive)
+59. Alpha Condé, President of Guinea - 2011 (firearms were decisive)

 60. Abdul Ghafoor Haideri, Leader of the Pakistani Senate - 2017.

-61. Nicolas Maduro, President of Venezuela - 2018
+61. Nicolás Maduro, President of Venezuela - 2018

-63. Ivan Duque, President of Colombia- 2021
+63. Iván Duque, President of Colombia - 2021

-64. Assimi Goita, President of Mali - 2021 (attacker subdued empty-handed)
+64. Assimi Goïta, President of Mali - 2021 (attacker subdued empty-handed)

-65. Aleksandar Vučić President of Serbia 2022.
+Aleksandar Vučić, President of Serbia - 2022.

 Consummated facts: